thrackle-io/rules-engine/docs/userGuides/rules/SUPPLY-VOLATILITY.md

 ## Purpose

-The prupose of this rule is to control high volitile market conditions
+The prupose of this rule is to control a sudden increase or decrease in the supply of a token.
+This can help to prevent a sudden crash or spike in the price of a token due to sharp changes in the supply side, which can lead to severe damages to the health of the economy in the long run.

 ## Tokens Supported